-Oxidation and over-oxidation in bread dough is likely a topic that doesn’t get mentioned enough by bakers.
-To understand its importance, here’s is an experience I had when I thought I was cleverer than I am:
+Oxidation and over-oxidation in bread dough are topics that bakers don’t mention enough.
+To understand its importance here’s an experience I had when I thought I was cleverer than I am:

-I now know that it did this because of over-oxidation.
-So what is the truth about oxygen in bread, is oxygen required and how to prevent over-oxidation?
-Let’s take a look.
+I know now the problem was over-oxidation.
+So it led me to find out the truth about oxygen in bread, is oxygen required and how can you prevent over-oxidation?

 What is oxidation in bread dough?